-Core surgical training reflecting ACGME requirements will provide a comprehensive well-rounded surgical experience for the trainee.
+Core surgical training reflecting Accreditation Council for Graduate Medical Education (ACGME) requirements will provide a comprehensive well-rounded surgical experience for the trainee.
 This experience will optimize exposure to abdominal surgery, trauma, and critical care.
-Additional experiences in vascular medicine and cardiology are also integrated into the training paradigm through the Dartmouth-Hitchcock Heart and Vascular Center.
+Additional experiences in vascular medicine and cardiology are also integrated into the training paradigm through the Dartmouth Hitchcock Medical Center Heart & Vascular Center.
 Collectively, this experience will be optimized for the vascular trainee to provide a broad perspective in surgical, critical care, and medical techniques.

 In addition, rotations on cardiac and non-cardiac thoracic surgery will increase exposure to techniques of median sternotomy and thoracotomy.
-Dartmouth-Hitchcock does not have a cardiothoracic fellowship and accordingly trainees will derive a robust experience.
+Dartmouth Hitchcock Medical Center does not have a cardiothoracic fellowship and accordingly trainees will derive a robust experience.

 Finally, ICU rotations, both in the standard medical-surgical ICU and in the Cardiac-Coronary CCU, will supplement the critical care experience associated with care of vascular surgery patients.